rarecoil/gzip-isize/README.md

 for validation when trying to get a sense of what a GZip file will decompress to without actually attempting to decompress it.

-Other popular modules get the size by actually doing the work, which can lead to issues with [decompression bomb attacks](https://en.wikipedia.org/wiki/Zip_bomb).
+Other popular modules get the size by actually doing the work.
+On smaller systems with limited resources or when extracting untrusted GZIP files, you may inadvertently end up with resource exhaustion during the extraction process.
+This module's function makes a good first-line sanity check before deeper analysis during extraction.
-While not entirely reliable, the ISIZE record gives you some understanding of what you may be decompressing before you run yourself out of RAM or disk space.

 ## Usage